jamminj12/jamminj12/README.md

 - 👋 Hi, I’m @jamminj12
-- 👀 I’m interested in automation and mechancial engineering... such as electric and automated vehicles and automation in the workplace
+- 👀 I’m interested in automating mechancial engineering tasks
-- 🌱 I’m currently learning how to integrate my knowlegde of mechanical devices with electrical components and data collection using Python
+- 🌱 I’m currently learning how to automate and streamline aircraft survivability analysis processes using Python
-- 💞️ I’m looking to collaborate on any project aligned with my interests/projects and would love feedback on my work!
 - 📫 How to reach me by email: jesse.greyshock@gmail.com

 <!---